 Follow the River Stour as it meanders through the valley under the shadow of Hambledon Hill.
 Visit an island nature reserve, with the river lapping at its banks and otters splashing in the water, before arriving at the old Somerset and Dorset railway line.
 Cross fields and farms to the secret village of Hammoon, hidden … Continue reading Child Okeford and Hammoon

 A celebration of cheese!
 Saturday 10th September - Sunday 11th September 2022 Set in Sturminster Newton in the heart of the Blackmore Vale, the Cheese Festival was introduced to reflect the market town and the surrounding landscape’s heritage, showcasing award winning local produce.
 The Blackmore Vale is split from the south by the Iron Age … Continue reading The Sturminster Newton Cheese Festival

-Skim the southern corner of the Kingston Lacy estate, walking between the historically feuding neighbours land of the Bankes and the Charboroughs.
-Explore the medieval routes that once connected the estates to the surrounding land.
-Walk through the beech tree avenue, one of the most iconic scenes in the county, to reach Badbury Rings.
-Follow … Continue reading Kingston Lacy to Badbury Rings
+Skim the southern corner of the Kingston Lacy estate, walking between the historically feuding neighbours of the Bankes and the Erles.
+Explore the medieval routes that once connected the estates to the surrounding countryside.
+Walk through the beech tree avenue, one of the most iconic scenes of the county, to reach Badbury Rings.
+Follow the … Continue reading Kingston Lacy to Badbury Rings

 All Dorset parishes are listed alphabetically.
 They then reference any adventures that start or finish within the parish, pass through the parish or skim past the parish.